 Because patients do not need to be under anesthetic to be treated with regenerative medicine in Kansas City, and because our procedures are non-invasive, recovery time is significantly and meaningfully less than if the injury were treated with surgery.

 To fully illustrate how the human body processes an injury or disease, we like to provide our patients with a detailed summary of how it works, and how regenerative medicine in Kansas City may help.

 An injured area becomes warm, red, and painful.
 This is most commonly illustrated with the example of scraping your knee.
 While many people try to rush or suppress this stage of the healing process by using an anti-inflammatory over-the-counter drug like Ibuprofen, this inflammation is actually a positive step in the direction of healing.
 It induces an environment for the damaged cells to begin the healing process by promoting blood flow to the area.

 Once inflammation has begun, platelets trigger a healing cascade of additional cells.
 It also releases chemicals to help the blood vessels dilate.
 Generally, inflammation starts the “recruitment” process, which calls upon different kinds of cells, lays down collagen, and more.

 This is where our own stem cells are stimulated.
 Most of our stem cells live on blood vessels, which makes it easy for them to be transported when necessary.
 When these stem cells reach the area of injury, they work to create a pro-healing environment.

 Stage 2: Proliferation & Replication

-Lasts up to 18 months
+Lasts many months

 As the body begins to recognize the injury and allocate resources to heal itself, it begins to proliferate (or replicate) cells in order to compensate for the loss or damage of cells during injury or because of a condition.
 This can lead to the build up of cells that later becomes excess scar tissue.